29 sources analyzed · Updated Feb 2026

 Key Takeaway

-If you listen at a desk in a quiet space, the open-back design works in your favor.
+If you're at a desk in a quiet room, the open-back design works in your favor.
 Anywhere else, it's a problem.

 In-Depth Analysis